two-trick-pony-NL/PhotoScavenger/docs/_pages/privacypolicy.md

 August 1 2022

 # Privacy Policy
-In principle: PhotoScavenger does not collect, store or share any of your data.
+In principle: Photo Scavenger does not collect, store or share any of your data.

 <br>